 The comments field offers a space for the community to provide transparent feedback to authors about their preprint.
 Comments can include constructive feedback on the methods, conclusions, statistics, impact, or any other aspect of the work.
 Comments that are deemed to be inappropriate or promotional in nature may be moderated and removed.

 Readers can also comment on specific words, sentences, or sections of the text by simply highlighting the text and selecting “annotate” using the hypothes.is annotation tool.

 No. Opting in will have no effect on the ultimate decision on whether your manuscript is accepted.

-To submit a revision, you will need to submit through the manuscript tracking system, Editorial Manager.
+To submit a revision, you will need to submit through the manuscript tracking system where you originally submitted your manuscript.
 In Review only posts versions of your manuscript currently being considered by the journal.

 When you post to a preprint server you retain full copyright over your article, and you are therefore free to post it in as many places as you like.
 However, having more than one version in different places could reduce the usage counts and metrics obtained here and on the other sites, and may cause confusion to some readers.

-In order to take part in this pilot you must submit to one of the participating journals directly.
+In order to take part you must submit to one of the participating journals directly.
 Once you have selected a journal you can submit either from the In Review journal pages or the journal's website.
-As part of the submission process you will be offered the option to opt into the pilot.
+As part of the submission process you will be offered the option to opt in to In Review.